 EDGE Next was created to enable customers to intuitively monitor, control and analyze building infrastructure, conditions, spaces and equipment.
 By leveraging over 20 years of experience in innovating office spaces, we have developed a single platform across the three pillars to achieve maximum Operational Efficiency.

-We strive to connect both employers and employees with data with following approach:
+We strive to connect both employers and employees with data with the following approach:

 - Easy-to-install and use-SaaS platform